macbre/electronics/README.md

 upload_port = /dev/ttyUSB0
 ```

+> **Remember to press RESET button on the board** before starting the upload.
+When the IDE is waiting for the programming to start, release the RESET button.

 [Fuse bits](http://eleccelerator.com/fusecalc/fusecalc.php?chip=atmega328p&LOW=00&HIGH=00&EXTENDED=00&LOCKBIT=FF) - external clock

 > **Arduino**: select `Arduino Nano` as board and `ATmega328P (old bootloader)` as processor.
 This will force slower baud rate when programming.